jeremyandrews/Argus-app/memory-bank/activeContext.md

 ## Next Steps

-Based on the log analysis, we're implementing a four-step plan to address these issues:
+Based on the log analysis, we're implementing a multi-step plan to address these issues:

 ### Step 1: ModernizationLogger System
 - Create a dedicated logging system for the transition period with: